jkh-code/predicting-traffic-accident-injuries/README.md

 From the table above:
 - The best performing set of models are from the dataset that contains injury and non-injury data and does not contain additional columns from the peoples dataset.
 - Adding data from the peoples dataset either did not improve performance or it made performance worse.
 - Training the regression models on injury-only data made the models perform worse.
-While this is not an indication the ensemble model will perform worse, the high RMSE of these regression models gives pause and given the limited amount of time to developed this project, the ensemble method will not be perused at this time.
+While this is not an indication the ensemble model will perform worse, the high RMSE of these regression models gives pause and given the limited amount of time to developed this project, the ensemble method will not be pursued at this time.

 To determine the best model, refer to the table below.
 While Gradient Boosted Regression has a better RMSE, the training time and prediction time for the linear regression model are lower.
 The difference in RMSE between the two models is also very close despite Gradient Boosted Regression performing slightly better.
 Therefore, the linear regression model is chose due to its lower prediction time and not that much different RMSE.